timpending/comp-sci-curriculum/Unit-2/06-trees.md

 ## Exercise

-Open the `Exercises/src/trees` folder and run when you run `mocha ../test/trees`, make all of those tests pass.
+Open the `Exercises/src/trees` folder and run when you run `mocha ../test/trees`, make the following tests pass:

 - `Node` - Check this file first
 - `objectToNode` - Practice creating trees from JSON
 - `arrayToNode` - Practice creating trees from arrays
-- `depthFirst` - Traverse a tree using Pre-Order Depth First Search